-Laser-induced separation is being developed, based on differential activation energies of the uranium hexafluorides.
-This latest enrichment technology uses laser irradiation of the hexafluoride vapor to selectively decompose the U-235F6 and precipitate U-235F5.
+Laser-induced separation is being developed, based on the differential activation energies of uranium hexafluorides.
+This latest enrichment technology uses laser irradiation of the hexafluoride vapor to selectively decompose the U-235 F_6 and precipitate U-235 F_5 .
 This process promises to recover much of the U-235 that remains in the tails from gaseous diffusion plants.
-Although this process is not yet commercial (as of June 2006), it is very advanced in its development stage.
+Although this process is not yet commercial (as of June 2012), it is very advanced in its development stage.
 The only process that is currently developing this technique is the SILEX process in Australia.
+GE is presently testing this process at their Wilmington, NC plant.